Ballymoney: 20th century

 After the turn of the century there was local support for the Independent Orange Order, promoted by its first Imperial Grand Master, Lindsay Crawford (an admirer of the United Irishmen), as an expression of "progressive Protestantism".
-In 1906, the IOO supported the election of Liberal, R. G. Glendinning due largely to his support for compulsory land purchase.
+In 1906, the IOO supported the election of Liberal R. G. Glendinning due largely to his support for compulsory land purchase.

-By the time of the Home Rule Crisis of 1912–14, the land question had resolved largely in the tenants' favour, and official unionism reasserted itself.
+By the time of the 1912–14 Home Rule crisis, the land question had resolved largely in the tenants' favour, and official unionism reasserted itself.
 A meeting in Ballymoney Town Hall in October 1913 organised by Armour and Ballymena's Jack White, and with Sir Roger Casement and Alice Stopford Green on the platform, disputed the claim of Edward Carson's Unionists to speak for northern Protestants.
 Local historian Alex Blair notes, "the meeting put Ballymoney into the press headlines across the United Kingdom.
 All the big London papers had a representative in the Town Hall and ‘The London Times’ carried an editorial as well as a report".
 But while the dissident meeting had filled the hall, in November an anti-Home Rule meeting addressed by Carson's lieutenant Sir James Craig had the crowd spilling out of the hall into the surrounding streets.

 Broadly in line with its three-quarters Protestant majority, Ballymoney remained a Unionist town.
-From 1921 its Antrim, and later Bannside, constituencies returned Ulster Unionists to the Northern Ireland Parliament virtually unopposed.
+From 1921, its Antrim, and later Bannside, constituencies returned Ulster Unionists to the Northern Ireland Parliament virtually unopposed.
 This ended only in February 1969, when standing as a Protestant Unionist, the Rev. Ian Paisley came within a few percentage points of unseating the Prime Minister of Northern Ireland, Captain Terence O'Neill.

 This was at the onset of the Northern Irish Troubles, in the course of which Ballymoney and its immediate surroundings witnessed 14 conflict-related deaths.
 Seven people were killed by various loyalist groups, four by the Irish Republican Army (IRA), and three by the British Army.
 The most notorious incident occurred at the height of the Drumcree protests, three months after the 1998 "Good Friday" Agreement under which both republican and loyalist paramilitaries committed to permanent ceasefires.
-The Ulster Volunteer Force petrol bombed a house in a predominantly Protestant area of the town killing three Catholic children, the Quinn brothers.
+The Ulster Volunteer Force petrol bombed a house in a predominantly Protestant area of the town, killing three Catholic children, the Quinn brothers.